Maryland Medical Malpractice Statute of Limitations

 More Information for Medical Malpractice Victims

 For individuals who are victims of medical malpractice in Maryland, vist our main malpractice page.
 Another good place for information is our frequently asked medical negligence questions.
-This section provides details as to the nuances of medical malpractice cases in Maryland.
-We also explain just how our lawyers proceed with handling your medical malpractice case from the moment you hire us, and provide information on the potential money value of your medical malpractice claim.
+This section provides details as to the nuances of health care negligence claims We also explain our seven steps to brining a malpractice case from the moment you hire us, and provide information on the potential money value of your medical malpractice claim.

 Types of Claims Our Malpractice Lawyers Handle in Maryland

-Our Maryland medical malpractice lawyers pursue claims in the Baltimore Washington area for:
+Our lawyers pursue claims in the Baltimore Washington area for:

 - Birth injuries including cerebral palsy, brachial plexus palsy, erbs palsy, shoulder dystocia and other pregnancy related injuries.